25 Classic Wedding Ideas That Will Always Be In Style

 In this article:

-What Is a Classic Wedding Theme?
+What Is a Classic Wedding?

 This aesthetic foregoes anything too trendy (sorry, pampas grass and neon signs) in favor of details that have been en vogue for decades.
 For starters, think of famous wedding movies, like "The Sound of Music," "The Graduate" and "Father of the Bride," or pull inspiration from royal weddings to get a sense of what has held up over the years.
 Don't feel tempted to incorporate something into your wedding day just because it's buzzy or you think it will wow your guests—make sure you genuinely love every detail you choose.

-Classic Wedding Venues
+Ideal Classic Wedding Venues

-Classic Wedding Attire
+Classic Wedding Budget Priorities

 Classic Wedding Colors